Dissolve a Corporation in Delaware

 The State of Delaware typically takes three to five business days to return the receipt of filing.
 Once we receive it, we will forward the Certificate of Dissolution to you by email for your records.

-You will need to wrap up any outstanding affairs and make sure you notify, employees, suppliers, clients, and any other creditors before you distribute any remaining assets, often base on business ownership.
+You will need to wrap up any outstanding affairs and make sure you notify, employees, suppliers, clients, and any other creditors before you distribute any remaining assets, often based on business ownership.
 As your corporation is settling any debts and obligations, ensure that you have the means to settle any pending legal disputes that your company is involved in.

 Once all your debts are paid, the final step to dissolve a company is to distribute any remaining assets to the shareholders.
 This distribution is often based on the structure of the company.
 A common solution is to divide up the remaining cash by the number of shares and distribute that amount proportionately to shareholders based on the number of shares they own.